hpiwowar/citation11k/analysis/stats.md

 Citations are blind to many important types of data reuse.
 The impact of data on practitioners, educators, data journalists, and industry researchers are not captured by attibution patterns in the scientific literature.
 Altmetrics indicators uncover discussions in social social media, syallabi, patents, and theses: analyzing such indicators for datasets would provide valuable evidence of reuse beyond the scientific literature.
 As evaluators move away from assessing research based on journal impact factor and toward article-level metrics, post-publication metrics rates will become icreasingly important indicators of research impact.

-It is important to remember that the primary rationale for making research data broadly available has nothing to do with evaluation metrics: full description of experimental process and findings is a tenant of science and [publicly-funded science is a public resource](http://www.nature.com/news/open-your-minds-and-share-your-results-1.10895).
+It is important to remember that the primary rationale for making research data broadly available has nothing to do with evaluation metrics: full description of experimental process and findings is a tenant of science and publicly-funded science is a public resource(http://www.nature.com/news/open-your-minds-and-share-your-results-1.10895).
 Nonetheless, robust evidence of personal benefit will help as science transitions from "data not shown" to a culture that simply expects data to be part of the published record.

 ## Acknowledgements